city-ships/pulsewise/README.md

 ## Citation
 If you use this code in your research, please cite the following paper:

 Resl, J., Hingerl, K., Gutierrez, Y., Losurdo, M., & Cobet, C. (2024).
 Optimizing Laser-Induced Phase Transformations in Sb<sub>2</sub>S<sub>3</sub> Thin Films: Simulation Framework and Experiments.
-Journal Name.
+The Journal of Chemical Physics.
 DOI: XXXXXXX

 ## Licensing